truenas/documentation/static/includes/TNHardwareGuide.md

 * Simplicity - Simplicity is often the secret to reliability with network configurations.
 * Individual interfaces - Faster individual interfaces such as 10/25/40/100GbE are preferable to aggregating slower interfaces.
 * Interface support - Intel and Chelsio interfaces are the best-supported options.
-* Packet fragmentation - Only consider a *jumbo frames* [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) with dedicated connections, such as between servers or video editors and TrueNAS that are unlikely to experience packet fragmentation.
+* Packet fragmentation - Only consider *jumbo frames* [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit) with dedicated connections, such as between servers or video editors and TrueNAS that are unlikely to experience packet fragmentation.
 * LRO/LSO offload features - Interfaces with [LRO](https://en.wikipedia.org/wiki/Large_receive_offload) and [LSO](https://en.wikipedia.org/wiki/Large_send_offload) offload features generally alleviates the need for jumbo frames, and their use can result in lower CPU overhead.

 ### High-Speed Interconnects